Colored Khovanov-Rozansky homology for infinite braids

-Using the projectors of Cautis, one can define colored Khovanov-Rozansky homologies when we color strands by any irreducible representation rather than just the fundamental representations.
-Other limits of the infinite full twist in Khovanov and Khovanov-Rozansky homology can be used to categorify lowest-weight projectors, as in the work of Rozansky \cite{Roz10b} and of the first author with Hogancamp \cite{AbHog15a}.
+Other limits of the infinite full twist in Khovanov and Khovanov-Rozansky homology can be used to categorify more general projectors, as in the work of Rozansky \cite{Roz10b} and of the first author with Hogancamp \cite{AbHog15a}.

 In this text, we explore the generalization of the work in \cite{IW16} to the case of Khovanov-Rozansky $\mathfrak{sl}(N)$ and HOMFLY-PT homology.
 We may color our braid by elements of $\{1,...,N-1\}$ for the $\mathfrak{sl}(N)$ case, and by positive integers in $\NN$ for the HOMFLY-PT case respectively.
 We denote a braid $\b$ in which all strands are colored by the same integer $m$ by $\b_{(m)}$.
 Our main result is the following theorem.